mjswensen/mjswensen.com/blog/_posts/2014-08-13-how-well-do-you-know-your-programming-language.md

   <tbody>
     <tr>
       <td>1 (inexperienced)</td>
-      <td>You don't recognize the syntax either because the language utilizes an unfamiliar paradigm or is from a different family of languages than what you are used to.
+      <td>You don't recognize the syntax, either because the language utilizes an unfamiliar paradigm or is from a different family of languages than what you are used to.
 The file extension might provide a hint—depending on how good your memory is.</td>
       <td>You might be able to guess which continent this language is used in, but you wouldn't feel comfortable taking a stab at identifying the language with anyone listening.</td>
     </tr>
     <tr>
       <td>2</td>
-      <td>You know what language it is, but the syntax feels quite uncomfortable (if not unintelligible at all).</td>
+      <td>You know what language it is, but the syntax feels quite uncomfortable (or even unintelligible).</td>
       <td>You are able to identify the language based on the look of the alphabet, but phonetics, grammar, and general structure are still very foreign.</td>
     </tr>
     <tr>